 - Undescended testicles – either one or both testicles are missing from the scrotum and are lodged inside the lower abdomen.
 Premature and low-weight newborn boys are most prone to undescended testicles.
 This condition is a known risk factor for testicular cancer and strongly related to infertility.
-Unless the testicle is brought down into the scrotum by 12 months of age, there is a high risk of damage to sperm production in later life
+Unless the testicle is brought down into the scrotum by 12 months of age, there is a high risk of damage to sperm production in later life.

-- Testicular cancer – an abnormal growth or tumour that appears as a hard and usually painless lump in either testicle.
+- Testicular cancer – this is an abnormal growth or tumour that appears as a hard and usually painless lump in either testicle.
 In most cases, testicular cancer can be cured if the person seeks medical treatment early.
 Surgical removal of the affected testicle (orchidectomy) is usually the first treatment for all testicular cancer.

 Reducing the risk of testicular problems

 Suggestions on how to reduce the risk of testicular problems include:

 - Take all reasonable precautions to prevent accidents.
 For example, drive safely and always wear a seatbelt.